Aumwich/cosmis/windsurfrules.md

 # Windsurf Rules for Cosmis Project

 ## Primary Workflow
-1. **Always read ARCHDOC.md first** - This contains the complete project architecture and context
+1. **Always read cosmis_archdoc.md first** - This contains the complete project architecture and context
-2. **Update ARCHDOC.md after significant changes** - Increment version number and update changelog
+2. **Update cosmis_archdoc.md after significant changes** - Increment version number and update changelog
-3. **Notify user when ARCHDOC is updated** - Tell them what changed and why
+3. **Notify user when cosmis_archdoc.md is updated** - Tell them what changed and why
 4. **Use checkboxes [ ] for all task tracking** - Visual progress indicators

 ## Code Standards for Cosmis